Ushanshi-Sharma/Walmart-SQL-Sales-Data-Analysis/README.md

 <br/>

 ## About Data
-#### The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+#### The dataset was obtained from the[ Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows.

 <br/>